Ibaslogic/Ibaslogic/src/posts/2020-08-09-working-with-gatsby-images/working-with-gatsby-images.md

   - graphql
 ---

 Up to this moment in [our Gatsby tutorial series](/gatsby-tutorial-from-scratch-for-beginners/ "Gatsby tutorial"), we covered how to set up a working blog site where the post data is coming from the Markdown filesystem.
-If you miss anything, [take a look at the previous section](/sourcing-data-in-gatsby/ "Gatsby data").
+If you missed anything, [take a look at the previous section](/sourcing-data-in-gatsby/ "Gatsby data").

 Moving forward, in this part, you will learn how to start working with images in your Gatsby site.

 If you have ever managed a website blog, you’ll agree with me that a major routine to speed up your site speed is to optimize your images before uploading.
 We do this by using different editing tools to retouch, crop and resize the images or simply use plugins if you are using WordPress.